Jeff Gold: Music Historian

 Gold was profiled by Rolling Stone magazine as one of the five top collectors of music memorabilia and named by Billboard as a "leading expert on rare lp's".
 He was profiled in 2014 by the website Dust & Grooves.

 Gold has served as a curatorial consultant to museum exhibitions including the Experience Music Project's Bob Dylan's American Journey: 1955-1966, and Beatlemania!
 He archived the papers of legendary music executive Mo Ostin for the Rock and Roll Hall of Fame; and those of A&M Records co-founders Herb Alpert and Jerry Moss for the University of California Los Angeles (U.C.L.A.) special collections library.

-Gold was an appraiser on VH1's "Rock Collectors", and is profiled in the books Vinyl Junkies by Brett Milano, Retromania: Pop Culture's Addiction To Its Own Past by Simon Reynolds, Why Vinyl Matters by Jennifer Otter Bickerdike (Jennifer Otter Bickerdike: Why Vinyl Matters, ACC Editions, 2017, pp. 208–213), and Iggy Pop & The Stooges: One Night at The Whisky 1970, by Ed Caraeff (Ed Caraeff: Iggy Pop & The Stooges: One Night at The Whiskey 1970, ACC Art Books, 2017, pp 113–117).
+Gold was an appraiser on VH1's Rock Collectors.

 Gold has worked on archival and reissue album projects for artists including Jimi Hendrix, the Grateful Dead, The Velvet Underground, The Stooges and Gram Parsons.
 His discovery of previously undocumented live and studio outtake tapes has led to major label releases, including the Bob Dylan album In Concert—Brandeis University 1963.

 Gold has appeared in music documentary films including the 1975 David Bowie BBC documentary Cracked Actor, the 2004 Prince BBC documentary Prince's Millions, the 2016 R.E.M.
 NRK documentary History of the Hit Song, and the 2020 film Music, Money and Madness...Jimi Hendrix in Maui.

 In 2013 Gold hosted a panel discussion and multimedia presentation on the vinyl record revival at the Grammy Museum in Los Angeles.

 In 2019, Longreads ran an article about Gold titled How Jeff Gold Saved Rare Iggy Pop & The Stooges Recordings From the Dump.

 Gold operates the music memorabilia website Recordmecca where he also blogs about topics of interest to collectors.

 Gold is a well known Bob Dylan expert.
 In 2012 he appeared on PBS’ History Detectives (2012, Episode 1), authenticating previously unknown Bob Dylan handwritten manuscripts.
 His 2014 discovery of 149 previously unknown Bob Dylan acetate records received extensive media attention, including articles in The New York Times and The Wall Street Journal.
 In 2016, Gold and colleague Laura Woolley appraised The Bob Dylan Archive, now housed at the University of Tulsa.